lpomfrey/django-debreach/README.rst

 Extra mitigation against the `BREACH attack <http://breachattack.com/>`_ for Django projects.

-Note that as of version 4,.2 Django includes this protection natively and this library is not needed.
+Note (that as of version 4.2 Django) includes this protection natively and this library is not needed.

 django-debreach provides additional protection to Django's built in CSRF